Nicholasli1995/SNVC/README.md

 Official project website for the AAAI 2022 paper "Stereo Neural Vernier Caliper".

-This repository is under preparation and the initial release will be after the main conference.
+This repository is under preparation and will be released by August 2022.

 <p align="center">
   <img src="https://github.com/Nicholasli1995/SNVC/blob/main/imgs/teaser.png" height="210"/>